programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 However, the expression window language can be changed to [Jython](http://www.jython.org/), providing a more complete scripting environment where it is possible to implement a POST request.

 > [Jython](http://www.jython.org/) is Python implemented for the Java VM and comes bundled with Refine.
-> This means [Python 2](https://docs.python.org/2.7/) scripts can be written or loaded into the expression window, and Refine will apply them to each cell in the transformation.
+> This means [Python 2](https://docs.python.org/2.7/) scripts using the Standard Library can be written or loaded into the expression window, and Refine will apply them to each cell in the transformation.
 > The [official documentation](https://github.com/OpenRefine/OpenRefine/wiki/Jython) is sparse, but the builtin Jython can be extended with non-standard libraries using a [work around](https://github.com/OpenRefine/OpenRefine/wiki/Extending-Jython-with-pypi-modules).
 >
 > Keep in mind that spending time writing complex scripts moves away from the strengths of Refine.